 Good design is timeless.
-There are numerous interior and design fairs here in Europe, and if you happened to have attended as of late, you might have spotted a few pieces inspired by Le Corbusier’s Color Palette.
-We will share with you today why Le Corbusier Color Palette is up-to-date.
-His impact on architecture and design has been tremendous, and we still see many contemporary objects quote the handwriting of his outstanding pioneer of modern design.
-But did you know he also created a book on color theories in 1931?
+There are numerous interior and design fairs here in Europe, and if you happened to have attended any as of late, you might have spotted a few pieces inspired by Le Corbusier’s Color Palette.

 A few weeks ago, the New Yorker auction house Swann Auction Galleries listed Die Farbenklaviaturen – the 1st edition of Le Corbusier’s sample book for Salubra, a swiss wallpaper company.
-Next to the book’s theories and an introduction in 4 languages, there are 62 colorful wallpaper samples, another 12 pages dedicated to his color concepts.
+Next to the book’s theories and an introduction in four languages, there are 62 colorful wallpaper samples, another 12 pages dedicated to his color concepts.
 These leaves work with a paper slider and can be seen as a color keyboard, helping the reader to compose harmonious looks for a specific interior.

 ‚He assigned specific “functions” to colors (weight, depth perception, unity, psychological effects, etc.), and specific groups of colors were assigned to each of those functions.’

-If you are curious, the estimated price was between $2,500 – 3,500, the price realized was $6,000 in the end.
+If you are curious, the estimated price was between $2,500 – 3,500, but someone considered to be of a value of $6,000 in the end.

 1// GREY SHADES